d2l-ai/d2l-en/chapter_linear-networks/image-classification-dataset.md

 ## Getting the Dataset

-Just as with MNIST, Gluon makes it easy to download and load the FashionMNIST dataset into memory via the `FashionMNIST` class contained in `gluon.data.vision`.
+Just as with MNIST, Gluon makes it easy to download and load the Fashion-MNIST dataset into memory via the `FashionMNIST` class contained in `gluon.data.vision`.
 We briefly work through the mechanics of loading and exploring the dataset below.
 Please refer to :numref:`sec_naive_bayes` for more details on loading data.